OPINION: Enjoy yourselves, but maintain vigilance amid COVID-19 pandemic - BC Local News

 All terrific.
 But in order to continue to maintain that sense of normalcy, vigilance is required.

-Four new cases of COVID-19 reported in the Island Health Authority on Monday mark the biggest jump in the region’s cases since April 23.
+At the time of this editorial being written (prior to the Monday, July 27 briefing), Island Health has had 142 cases of the novel coronavirus and 127 recoveries.
+Five people have died from the virus in the region.

-Black Press reports seven new cases have been reported in the Island Health region since July 15, according to data from the BC Centre for Disease Control.
-Six of those cases were included in the 102 new cases recorded in B.C. over a three-day period, prompting a warning from provincial health officer Dr. Bonnie Henry that the province is at risk of “explosive growth.”
+A recent warning from provincial health officer Dr. Bonnie Henry stated that the province is at risk of “explosive growth.”

 We see numbers around the world, especially from our neighbours directly to the south, and they’re not nearly as encouraging.